andstor/peft-unit-test-generation-replication-package/analysis/README.md

 ## Requirements

 ### Dependencies
-Install the Python dependencies defined in the requirements.txt.
+Install the Python dependencies defined in the `requirements.txt`.
 ```bash
 pip install -r requirements.txt
 ```

 #### Java parser
-Set up the java-universal-parser by following the instructions in the README.md file in the java-universal-parser directory.
+Set up the java-universal-parser by following the instructions in the `README.md` file in the `java-universal-parser` directory.

 ### Kernel setup
 #### Jupyter in the browser